waltherB/sms-playsms-http/README.rst

 Do not contact contributors directly about support or help with technical issues.

-Credits to the original contribitors at OCA
+Credits to the original contributors at OCA
 =======

 Authors